spikewilliams/spydock/README.md

 Paste the URL into your browser and you will be able to interact with the Jupyter Notebook IDE.
 If you want to know more about how to use Jupyter Notebook, [here are some tutorials.][1] to get you started.
 Also, please ensure that you are safely behind a firewall and that port 8888 is not unduly exposed to people who may wish your computer harm.

-When you get to the landing page, Jupyter is going to ask you to add a token to the url.
-To get this value of this URL run:

 SpyDock containers have several volumes that can be mounted to local directories.
 These include:

 - /notebooks - This is where scripts created in IPython Notebook are hosted